Gen711/Fall18/mapping.md

 > Install LinuxBrew like you have every other week!

-> Install the following software packages: `gcc bwa samtools aria2 bedtools rna-star`
+> Install the following software packages: `gcc bwa samtools aria2 bedtools rna-star bcftools`

 >Download data